Newbie: An operator with less than three years service. Maybe an Extra Board Operator or veteran with an attitude. This post is for you.

 Be prepared.
 Be thoughtful.
 Be respectful.
 Be polite.
 Be safe.

 We're alone out there.
 All we have is a steering wheel, a brake pedal, and our wits.
-Help could be minutes or several away.
+Help could be several minutes away.
 Even if you're having a hard day, keep in mind another operator might be facing a grave situation on their bus.
 Help might not be readily available.
 Supervisors are spread thin and could be tied up far away.
 We depend upon each other for support.
 That's where the "wave" originated.

 We're supposed to not fight back while some drug addict whales fists, spit, knives, piss or any other assault possible.
 Gotta protect the public from us menaces once admired as public servants.
+That's why we MUST be vigilantly looking out for each other.

-Management will not protect you brothers and sisters.
-They'll suspend or fire you for the most ridiculous bullshit they can think of.
-I know several excellent operators who lost their jobs for ridiculous reasons.
-Doesn't matter you drove millions safely hundreds of thousands of miles.
-Management's logic defies the most basic reasoning.
+Management will not protect you, brothers and sisters.
+They'll suspend or fire you for the most outrageous bullshit.
+I know several excellent operators who lost their jobs for spurious reasons.
+Doesn't matter you drove hundreds of thousands or a million-plus miles.

 * * * * *